lslumass/HyRes_GPU/README.md

 Some parameters needed to be modified according to users' specific needs, such as box size, time step, ion concentration, and so on

-After these two steps, HyRes simulation can be run through:
+HyRes simulation can be run through:
 ```
 python run.nvt.py pdb_file psf_file GPU_id
 python run.npt.py pdb_file psf_file GPU_id